unibeninterns/server2_v2/PRD.md

 - Overall strengths and weaknesses sections
 - Save progress functionality for in-progress reviews
 - Final submission with confirmation
+  -Also it should take a reviewer 5 business days to review a proposal or proposals if more than 1 is sent for review within the same time period, so maybe when It's like 2 days to the end of the 5 days period emails should be sent as reminders and also a mail should be sent if the deadline is met for unreviewed articles so the reviewer can review them.

 #### 3.4.3 Scoring System